Home >> Dating >> Embracing The “Take It Or Leave It” Attitude

 However, placing all the blame on them seems unfair, but not entirely.
 It is human nature to shy away from the unknown rather than asking questions to become familiar with it.
 We all have done it at least once, yet it doesn’t make it right.

-The “take it or leave it” perspective is rooted in the ability to finally recognize that you need to accept yourself fully with flaws and all prior to seeking a partner.
-Accepting the good and the bad deep from within is the only way to be free from the chokehold that develops from craving to feel welcome or included.
-Making amends with who you are as an individual is the ultimate superpower.
+The ‘take it or leave it’ perspective is rooted in the ability to finally recognize that you need to accept yourself fully, flaws and all, before seeking a partner.
+Accepting the good and the bad from deep within is the only way to free yourself from the chokehold that develops from craving a sense of welcome or inclusion.

 Take it or leave it- Latina wearing blue jean short and a white crop button down to and cap and green converse